chuangg/tdw-transport-challenge-starter-code/README.md

     # Run the python file
     python test.py
     ```
+  If you set `launch_build=True` then build will automatically launch with your controller and running `./TDW/TDW.x86_64 -port 1071 &` separately is not required.

 * To run multiple environments / vectorize environments you can use
   [stable baselines](https://github.com/hill-a/stable-baselines).
 Here is an example: